Norton Antivirus Review 2026

 ❌ Cons

-Upselling in dashboard
+Upselling inside the dashboard

 Software Capabilities

-⚙️ Performance and User Experience
+Performance and User Experience

 When you’re running a business, your antivirus should keep threats out without slowing things down.
 Norton strikes a solid balance between security power and system performance, though there are a few trade-offs to consider.